SkyeUwU/CunnyBot/README.md

 - Just make a pull request and i will look into it c:

 2. What happens after I made the pull request?
-- I will regurally look at the pull requests and if I find you version is gonna it will become part of the next updates.
+- I will regularly look at the pull requests and if I find you version is gonna it will become part of the next updates.